brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ![Teaser Graphic](attachments/FidgetologyTeaser.png?raw=true "Teaser Graphic")

 Producers of content (ads, TV shows, movies, video games, political campaigns; as well as classroom teaching) usually judge the success of their content by surveys or tests after the fact; or by user actions such as click-throughs or bounces.
-These are often subjective, delayed, informal, post-hoc, and/or binary proxies for what content producers often wish to measure -- the ongoing perceived value of their content.
-Such metrics may miss continuous and rich data about viewers' attention, engagement, and enjoyment over time -- which can be hidden within their ongoing body language.
-However, there is no systematic way to
-quantify body language, nor to summarize patterns or key gestures within the often-overwhelming dataset of video in a single metric.
+These are often subjective, delayed, informal, post-hoc, and/or binary proxies for what content producers may wish to measure: the perceived value of their content.
+Such metrics miss continuous and rich data about viewers' attention, engagement, and enjoyment over time -- which can be contained within their ongoing body language.
+However, there is no systematic way to quantify body language, nor to summarize patterns or key gestures within the often-overwhelming dataset of video in a single metric.

-We invented a method, which we affectionately call "Fidgetology", to quantitatively summarize fidgeting and other body signs e.g. of attention or focus.
-We originally invented fidgetology to analyze tens of terabytes of clinical videos of children with autism and/or ADHD, as a new clinical outcome measure that allowed use to assess the benefit of our augmented-reality interventions.
-Here, we provide a more generalized architecture, and example code, that you can immediately try.
-It uses artificial intelligence (AI) products from Amazon to automatically analyze video of people for their body motions while they view your media content or classroom teaching.
+We invented a method, affectionately called "Fidgetology", to quantitatively summarize fidgeting and other body motions.
+We originally invented fidgetology to analyze tens of terabytes of clinical videos of children with autism and/or ADHD, as a new clinical outcome measure of their improvement based on our augmented-reality interventions.
+Here, we provide a more generalized architecture, and example code, that you can immediately try for your purposes.
+It uses artificial intelligence (AI) products from Amazon Inc. to automatically analyze body motions, for instance in video of people viewing your media content or classroom teaching.

-Namely, it allows you to stream or upload video and immediately get a mathematical plot and single-image summary of your audience’s level and patterns of motions, which can be a proxy for attention, engagement, stress, or enjoyment.
+Namely, it allows you to stream or upload video of your audience and immediately get a mathematical plot and single-image summary of their level and patterns of motions, which can be a proxy for attention, focus, engagement, anxiety, or enjoyment.
 The resulting single image is a small-filesize, digestible 2D summary of a very large 4D+ data set.
-We also make suggestions for how to add advanced Lambda functions or machine-learning (ML) models to rapidly classify more nuanced states and customize to your unique use-case and/or individual users.
+We also make suggestions for how to add advanced Lambda functions or machine-learning (ML) models to rapidly classify more nuanced states, and customize to your unique use-case and/or individual users.

-In summary, Brain Power has invented a novel behavioral biomarker of mental health and mental states -- to assess the efficacy of our products, and as a new outcome measure for other companies’ clinical trials of drugs, devices, or therapies that affect the mind.
+In summary, Brain Power LLC has invented a novel behavioral biomarker of mental health and mental states -- originally to assess the efficacy of our products, and more generally as a new outcome measure for clinical trials of drugs, devices, or therapies that affect the mind.
 In partnership with Amazon, and using their newly-released AI and ML products, we here offer a step-by-step guide to applying this clinical-grade method to a much broader range of business use cases.
-Namely, to rapidly summarize how much your audience values your ads, TV, movies, campaigns, speeches, games, online courses, or classroom teaching.
+Namely, to assess your clinical offerings; or to rapidly summarize how much an audience values your ads, TV, movies, campaigns, speeches, games, online courses, or classroom teaching.

 ## How it Works